Sodavid22/Caveworks/README.md

 - fonts cant be renamed
 - fonts positions must be rounded to ints to prevent blurry effects
 - getters and setters slow down the program
-- Vector2 cant be serializen, use MyVector2 instead
+- Vector2 cant be serialized, use MyVector2 instead